mcu-tools/mcuboot/docs/readme-zephyr.md

 ### Flashing the application

-The application itself can flashed with regular flash tools, but will need to be loaded at the offset of SLOT-0 for this particular target.
+The application itself can flashed with regular flash tools, but will need to be programmed at the offset of slot-0 for this particular target.
+Depending on the platform and flash tool you might need to manually specify a flash offset corresponding to the slot-0 starting address.
+This is usually not relevant for flash tools that use Intel Hex images (.hex) instead of raw binary images (.bin) since the former include destination address information.
+Additionally you will need to make sure that the flash tool does not perform a mass erase (erasing the whole of the flash) or else you would be deleting MCUboot.
-These images can also be marked for upgrade, and loaded into SLOT-1, at which point the bootloader should perform an upgrade.
+These images can also be marked for upgrade, and loaded into slot-1, at which point the bootloader should perform an upgrade.
 It is up to the image to mark slot-0 as "image ok" before the next reboot, otherwise the bootloader will revert the application.